 The intention of LGBTQ+ WAE is to bring together a group of people who share similar life experiences and to enjoy the support of that community.
-The goal: to lessen the isolation and reduce stereotypes and misperceptions of people with intellectual and developmental disabilities (IDD) who identify as LGBTQ+.
+The goal: to lessen the isolation and reduce stereotypes and misperceptions of people with intellectual and developmental disabilities (IDD) and Autism Spectrum Disorders (ASD) who identify as LGBTQ+.
 Regularly scheduled online or in-person meetings allow participants to connect with others who deal with similar issues in a more diverse group than they might otherwise encounter.

 Holistic Approach to Wellness

 The community aligns with the WAE Center’s philosophy of “Finding the Spark Within” each individual and supporting their discovery process.